Gossty/cse-15-lab-reports/lab-report-1-week-2.md

 ![Image](megaThing.png)

 I added "a line" string in the file on local network and could add this change to **ieng6**.
 After editing and saving, by using the line presented in the screenshot above I was able to reach a result of 2 keystrokes in order to copy the given file to the remote server and running it.
 The two keystrokes are "upper key" and "enter".
+It is important to notice that if you are already in the required directory, you do not need to `cd` to it, but rather use the next line: `scp WhereAmI.java cs15lwi22atn@ieng6.ucsd.edu:~/; ssh cs15lwi22atn@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI"WhereAmI.java`.